AnelCC/SampleApp/README.md

 # SampleApp
 ### ReactNatve
-This repository contains simple Componentes and style implementation
+This repository contains simple app with Componentes and style implementation.
+Simple example.

 ### Native Components
 1. Introduction to native components: Bar Status <a href="https://reactnative.dev/docs/statusbar">Click here!</a>
 2. Create style sheets and apply in a Text component <a href="https://reactnative.dev/docs/text#__docusaurus">Click here!</a>
 3. Understand flexbox  <a href="https://reactnative.dev/docs/flexbox">Click here!</a>